SweetwaterNOW Hiring a Community News Reporter

 Join the team at the most-read news source in Southwest Wyoming.
 We serve a loyal audience with double the online traffic and engagement of all other local news sources combined.
 We are excited to continue growing and expanding and need a multi-faceted team to work with our community.

-As a full-time Community News Reporter, you’ll work in a digital newsroom, reaching most of our readers through their mobile devices.
+As a full-time Community News Reporter, you’ll work in a digital newsroom and out in the community.
 Strong writing skills are required, with preference to those with journalism, reporting, and/or web writing background.

 According to a recent local poll, over 82% of people no longer subscribe to a newspaper.